Ethiopia says its troops marching on Tigrayan capital | Law-Order

 "People are coming out of Ethiopia really scared, afraid, with stories saying they have been fleeing heavy fighting and there's no sign of the fighting stopping," said Babar Baloch, spokesman for the U.N.
 High Commissioner for Refugees (UNHCR).
 'BRING JUNTA TO JUSTICE'

-Abiy's air force struck unspecified TPLF targets outside Tigray's capital Mekelle on Monday.
-His government, in a statement by its special task force on Tigray, said on Tuesday federal forces had "liberated" the Raya, Chercher, Gugufto and Mehoni localities on the eastern front along with Shire on the western front of the conflict.
+Abiy's air force struck unspecified TPLF targets outside Mekelle on Monday.
+Earlier on Tuesday, his task force said federal forces had "liberated" the Raya, Chercher, Gugufto and Mehoni localities on the eastern front, and Shire on the conflict's western front.

-It had destroyed TPLF military bases in both areas and was now heading for the state capital Mekelle, the statement said.
+Federal forces had also destroyed TPLF military bases in both areas and were now heading towards Mekelle, the statement said.
 "The force of the junta is now retreating, and the army is marching to bring the TPLF junta to justice."
 Tigray's leaders have accused federal forces of knocking out a dam and a sugar factory as well as "mercilessly" attacking people in the region of more than 5 million.

 The government denies targeting civilians.
-After an Amnesty International report of a massacre of scores of labourers, where it cited witnesses blaming TPLF forces, the U.N. rights chief said war crimes may have been committed.
+After Amnesty International reported a massacre of scores of labourers, where it cited witnesses blaming TPLF forces, the United Nations human rights chief said war crimes may have been committed.

-The United States condemned the Tigrayans' weekend attack against the airport of Eritrea's capital, and urged a de-escalation of the war and protection of civilians.
-In a sign the push towards Mekelle may not be going all to plan, TPLF leader Debretsion Gebremichael told Reuters battles were still ongoing around the southern town of Alamata that federal troops said they seized the previous day.
+The United States condemned the Tigrayans' weekend attack on the airport of the Eritrean capital, and urged a de-escalation of the war and protection of civilians.
+In a sign the push towards Mekelle may not be going entirely to plan, TPLF leader Debretsion Gebremichael told Reuters battles were still ongoing around the southern town of Alamata that federal troops said they seized the previous day.

-With hundreds of thousands of Tigrayans dependent on food aid even before the conflict, suffering is worsening even as humanitarian workers are pulling out for their own safety.
-Two convoys moved about 600 people, mainly foreigners with international organisations, out of Tigray to the capital Addis Ababa this week, diplomats said.
+With hundreds of thousands of Tigrayans dependent on food aid even before the conflict, suffering is worsening even as hundreds of humanitarian workers are pulling out for their own safety.
+REGIONAL CLAMOUR